 What is not included ?

 Adjustment of seized vehicle components & any replacement parts needed to complete an alignment.
 We will stop an alignment if the bolts as an example are just twisting in the bush, other companies may adjust set and charge you but we won’t as when you drive it, it’ll just spring back.
 Height adjustment for coilovers, likewise corner weighting is not included

 Wheel alignment (sometimes called tracking) is an important piece of car maintenance that ensures your car’s wheels are giving their best performance in terms of handling, fuel economy, ride comfort and even tyre life.

-Thanks to advances in the technology used to measure wheel alignment, a computerised alignment can have your wheels back to the precise positioning that they were when they left the factory, and our standard wheel alignment use lasers to ensure a good alignment for your car.
+Thanks to advances in the technology used to measure wheel alignment, a computerised alignment can have your wheels back to the precise positioning that they were when they left the factory, and our standard wheel alignment uses 3D HD technology to ensure a good alignment for your car.

 Why does my car need a wheel alignment?